-We are a clinical-stage biopharmaceutical company focused on discovering, licensing, acquiring, developing and commercializing therapeutics and vaccines to treat and prevent human disease and alleviate suffering.
-Our portfolio is composed of central nervous system (CNS), rare disease, immunology and infectious disease product candidates.
-Our CNS portfolio includes both small molecules and biologics to treat pain, neurologic, psychiatric and addiction conditions.
-Our lead CNS candidate, TNX-102 SL (cyclobenzaprine HCl sublingual tablet), is in mid-Phase 3 development for the management of fibromyalgia with topline data expected in the fourth quarter of 2023.
-TNX-102 SL is also being developed to treat Long COVID, a chronic post-acute COVID-19 condition.
-Enrollment in a Phase 2 study has been completed, and topline results are expected in the third quarter of 2023.
-TNX-1900 (intranasal potentiated oxytocin), in development for chronic migraine, is currently enrolling with topline data expected in the fourth quarter of 2023.
-TNX-601 ER (tianeptine hemioxalate extended-release tablets), a once-daily formulation being developed as a treatment for major depressive disorder (MDD), is also currently enrolling with interim data expected in the fourth quarter of 2023.
+Tonix is a biopharmaceutical company focused on commercializing, developing, discovering and licensing therapeutics to treat and prevent human disease and alleviate suffering.
+Tonix Medicines, our commercial subsidiary markets Zembrace® SymTouch® (sumatriptan injection) 3 mg and Tosymra® (sumatriptan nasal spray) 10 mg under a transition services agreement with Upsher-Smith Laboratories from whom the products were acquired on June 30, 2023.
+Zembrace SymTouch and Tosymra are each indicated for the treatment of acute migraine with or without aura in adults.
+Tonix's development portfolio is composed of central nervous system (CNS), rare disease, immunology and infectious disease product candidates.
+Tonix's CNS development portfolio includes both small molecules and biologics to treat pain, neurologic, psychiatric and addiction conditions.
+Tonix's lead development CNS candidate, TNX-102 SL (cyclobenzaprine HCl sublingual tablet), is in mid-Phase 3 development for the management of fibromyalgia, having completed enrollment of a potentially confirmatory Phase 3 study in the third quarter of 2023, with topline data expected in the fourth quarter of 2023.
+TNX-102 SL is also being developed to treat fibromyalgia-type Long COVID, a chronic post-acute COVID-19 condition.
+Enrollment in a Phase 2 proof-ofconcept study has been completed, and topline results are expected in the third quarter of 2023.
+TNX-601 ER (tianeptine hemioxalate extended-release tablets) is a once-daily oral formulation being developed as a treatment for major depressive disorder (MDD), that completed enrollment in a Phase 2 proof-of-concept study in the third quarter of 2023, with topline results expected in the fourth quarter of 2023.
+TNX-4300 (estianeptine) is a single isomer version of TNX-601, small molecule oral therapeutic in preclinical development to treat MDD, Alzheimer's disease and Parkinson's disease.
+Relative to tianeptine, estianeptine lacks activity on the μ-opioid receptor while maintaining activity in the rat Novel Object Recognition test in vivo and the ability to activate PPAR-β/δ and neuroplasticity in tissue culture.
+TNX-1900 (intranasal potentiated oxytocin), is in development for preventing headaches in chronic migraine, and has completed enrollment in a Phase 2 proof-of-concept study with topline data expected in the fourth quarter of 2023.
+TNX-1900 is also being studied in binge eating disorder, pediatric obesity and social anxiety disorder by academic collaborators under investigator-initiated INDs.
 TNX-1300 (cocaine esterase) is a biologic designed to treat cocaine intoxication and has been granted Breakthrough Therapy designation by the FDA.
 A Phase 2 study of TNX-1300 is expected to be initiated in the third quarter of 2023.
-TNX-4300 is being developed to treat depression and TNX-1610 is being developed to treat Attention-Deficit Hyperactivity Disorder.
-Both the TNX-4300 and TNX-1610 programs are in the preclinical stage of development.
-Our rare disease portfolio includes TNX-2900 (intranasal potentiated oxytocin) for the treatment of Prader-Willi syndrome.
+Tonix's rare disease development portfolio includes TNX-2900 (intranasal potentiated oxytocin) for the treatment of Prader-Willi syndrome.
 TNX-2900 has been granted Orphan Drug designation by the FDA.
-Our immunology portfolio includes biologics to address organ transplant rejection, autoimmunity and cancer, including TNX-1500, which is a humanized monoclonal antibody targeting CD40-ligand (CD40L or CD154) being developed for the prevention of allograft rejection and for the treatment of autoimmune diseases.
+Tonix's immunology development portfolio includes biologics to address organ transplant rejection, autoimmunity and cancer, including TNX-1500, which is a humanized monoclonal antibody targeting CD40ligand (CD40L or CD154) being developed for the prevention of allograft rejection and for the treatment of autoimmune diseases.
 A Phase 1 study of TNX-1500 is expected to be initiated in the third quarter of 2023.
-Our infectious disease pipeline includes TNX-801, a vaccine in development to prevent smallpox and mpox, for which a Phase 1 study is expected to be initiated in the second half of 2023.
+Tonix's infectious disease pipeline includes TNX-801, a vaccine in development to prevent smallpox and mpox.
 TNX-801 also serves as the live virus vaccine platform or recombinant pox vaccine platform for other infectious diseases.
-The infectious disease portfolio also includes TNX-3900 and TNX-4000, classes of broad-spectrum small molecule oral antivirals.
+The infectious disease development portfolio also includes TNX-3900 and TNX-4000, which are classes of broad-spectrum small molecule oral antivirals.

-All of our product candidates are investigational new drugs or biologics and have not been approved for any indication.
+Tonix's product development candidates are investigational new drugs or biologics and have not been approved for any indication.